attack-monkey/zero_seed/readme.md

 Clone the seed project as a starting point of any zero project.

 *Note that zero seed ships with webpack and bootstrap pre-installed, however bootstrap is void of jQuery and popper.js*

-*Download as required.*
+*Download as jQuery and popper as required.*

-### Clone and cd
+### clone and cd

 `$ git clone https://github.com/attack-monkey/zero_seed.git`
 `$ cd zero_seed`